Guidance For Higher Studies For Highschool Students - 2014

-Ms. Suganja Sinnathamby, Workshop co-ordinator, while explaining the format of the workshop said that two sessions, one in the morning and other in the afternoon would cover fields of study : Life Science, Engineering and Applied Science, and Social & Business Studies.
-Each field of study would be addressed by 6 or 7 guest speakers, chosen on the basis of their academic and professional success.
-The students would be able to ask questions and the discussions would take place in an informal and friendly atmosphere.
+Ms. Suganja Sinnathamby explained the format of the workshop and said that two sessions, once in the morning and other in the afternoon would cover fields of study : Health & Life Sciences, Engineering & Physical Sciences, Creative Industries & Humanities and Social & Business Studies.
+Each field of study would be addressed by 6 or 7 guest speakers., chosen on the basis of their academic and professional success.
+The students who be able to ask questions and the discussions would take place in an informal and friendly atmosphere.
 She also mentioned that the parents would have a separate session to deal with the issues specific to parents.
-Mr. Thaves Ponnampalam and Mr. Sukeevan Kailayapathy briefly introduced all the presenters to the audience.
-The list of presenters with their qualification and their places of work are given at the end of this article.
+Mr. Prashanth Srichandramohan and Mr. Thiva Kulasingam briefly introduced all the presents to the audience.

 Compiled by Dr. V. Manivannan